adamtmorgan/client-session/README.md

 3. Create a `new ClientSession({})` instance from the ClientSession and configure as desired.
 We will name the instance `clientSession` in this documentation.
 The configuration object has three required properties: `secret` , `expiresIn`, and `restrictIPAccess`.

    1. `secret` is what's used to sign and validate the JWT.
-You can place whatever you want here.
+You can place any string you want here.
 Keep it in a safe place!

    2. `expiresIn` is the number of seconds you wish the session to be alive for.
 A new token with this duration is issued and sent with each response.